seetadev/Web3-Play-Physics/README.md

 # Web3-Play-Physics
-Learn Kinematics in a fun and an engaging manner using WRLDS iot ball, connected android app, Aleo and XDC blockchain and Web3 eco-system tools.
+Learn Kinematics in a fun and an engaging manner using WRLDS iot ball, connected android app, Waves blockchain and Web3 eco-system tools.

 Features